ga-curriculum/dom-events/fundamentals/README.md

 ![Hero image](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to compose event listeners with appropriate syntax.

 ## Event listeners